city

 Painting a Limestone Fireplace Surround

-Use a paintbrush or paint roller to apply the primer.
-Make sure you dab the primer into crevices and swellings on the surface to prevent the paint from peeling from those points.
+2. Prime: Apply an alkaline-inhibiting paint primer with a paintbrush or roller-this makes the paint coat stick to the surface and prevents damage to the limestone from absorbing moisture.
+Dab the primer into crevices and swellings on the surface to prevent the paint from peeling from those points.

-After the primer has dried, the next step is to apply the paint.
-Use a paintbrush for flat surfaces or a medium-nap paint roller for textured or rough surfaces.
+3. Paint: After the primer has dried, apply the paint using a paintbrush for flat surfaces or a medium-nap paint roller for textured or rough surfaces.
+Apply more than one coat of paint, but wait for the first coat to dry before painting another coat over it.

 Painting Limestone Floors